wellimbharath/tycho-simulation/protosim_py/Readme.md

 3. Enjoy.
 Try running `python ./protosim_demo.py`

 ### Build wheel and install it
-You don't need `maturin` to use crate in Python; it is only needed to build it.
+You don't need `maturin` to _use_ this crate in Python; it is only needed to _build_ it.
 You can install a pre-built wheel in a different target environment.

 1. Activate your build Python venv where `maturin` is installed
 2. Run `maturin build` in the crate root folder.
 You can add `--release` flag to turn on optimizations.